Peacem4kr/file2prompt/README.md

 ```

 Make sure to check that your file/ entity is added correctly.
+Via the visual reprentation remove/add the correct File/Entity (created by the **[File](https://www.home-assistant.io/integrations/file/) integration)**

 ### Dashboard
-I have created A simple dashboard that shows the todo list.
+I have created A simple dashboard that
+- shows the todo list.
-Adds a button to trigger the integration.
+- Adds a button to trigger the integration.
-Shows the respond from AI.
+- Shows the respond from AI.

-**I have the mushroom addon from HACS**
+**I have the mushroom addon from HACS if you just want to copy paste**